 In February 2019, we entered into a fixed-rate interest rate swap agreement that changed the LIBOR-based portion of the interest rate on a portion of our variable rate debt to a fixed rate of 2.4575%.
 On March 22, 2021, we terminated the interest rate swap agreement in connection with the prepayment of our previously outstanding long-term variable-rate debt.
-Refer to Note 17 in the Notes to Condensed Consolidated Financial Statements included in this Quarterly Report for further discussion about the interest rate swap.

-On July 22, 2021, we entered into a new fixed-rate interest rate swap agreement to change the LIBOR-based component of the interest rate on a portion of our variable rate debt to a fixed rate of 1.291%.
-The interest rate swap has a notional amount of \$60.0 million and a maturity date of July 31, 2024.

-The objective of the interest rate swap is to eliminate the variability of cash flows in interest payments on the first \$60.0 million of variable rate debt attributable to changes in benchmark one-month LIBOR interest rates.
+On July 22, 2021, we entered into a fixed-rate interest rate swap agreement to change the LIBOR-based component of the interest rate on a portion of our variable rate debt to a fixed rate of 1.291% (the "2021 Swap").
+The 2021 Swap has a notional amount of \$60.0 million and a maturity date of July 31, 2024.
+The objective of the 2021 Swap is to eliminate the variability of cash flows in interest payments on the first \$60.0 million of variable rate debt attributable to changes in benchmark one-month LIBOR interest rates.
 The hedged risk is the interest rate risk exposure to changes in interest payments, attributable to changes in benchmark one-month LIBOR interest rates over the interest rate swap term.
 The changes in cash flows of the interest rate swap are expected to exactly offset changes in cash flows of the variable rate debt.
-We designated the interest rate swap as a cash flow hedge at inception.
+We designated the 2021 Swap as a cash flow hedge at inception.
+Cash settlements of the 2021 Swap are recognized in interest expense.